LuZhangstat/JAMAJniLite/README.md

 Build Instructions
 ------------------

 * JAMAJniLite requires the installation of lapack and blas.
-(The command in Ubuntu is "sudo apt-get install libblas-dev liblapack-dev").
+(The command in Ubuntu is `sudo apt-get install libblas-dev liblapack-dev`).

 * To compile the package, enter src directory and copy the makefile based on the operating system.